hurley87/irl-protocol/lazerTutorial/deployment.md

 ## Quick Deploy Guide

-To deploy a contract to the Goerli testnet, fund an address with 0.1 Goerli ETH, open a terminal window, and run the following commands:
+To deploy a contract to the Sepolia testnet, fund an address with 0.1 Sepolia ETH, open a terminal window, and run the following commands:

 Create a directory and `cd` into it: